Simple Yet Effective: An Information-Theoretic Approach to Multi-LLM Uncertainty Quantification: Experimental Setup

 \section{Experimental Setup}

 We use \textit{TruthfulQA}\cite{lin2022truthfulqa}, a benchmark of adversarially designed questions with labeled truthful and untruthful answers.
 The task is to classify each candidate answer as truthful (\texttt{Yes}) or not (\texttt{No}), enabling direct evaluation of both discrimination (AUROC) and calibration (ECE, Brier Score).
-To evaluate performance in a high-stakes setting, we also apply our method to clinical prediction tasks using two structured EHR datasets: diagnosis prediction from \textit{EHRShot}\cite{wornow2023ehrshot} and \textit{MIMIC-Extract}~\cite{wang2020mimic}.
+We also apply our method to clinical prediction tasks using two structured EHR datasets: diagnosis prediction from \textit{EHRShot}\cite{wornow2023ehrshot} and \textit{MIMIC-Extract}~\cite{wang2020mimic}.
 On MIMIC, the LLMs predict three outcomes: hospital length of stay $\geq$ 3 days (LOS3), $\geq7$ days (LOS7), and in-hospital mortality (Mort Hosp.).

 We evaluate the following open-source models: Mistral-7B-Instruct~\cite{jiang2023mistral7b}, Gemma-7B-it~\cite{team2023gemini}, Qwen2-7B-instruct~\cite{yang2024qwen2}, and the latest Deepseek-R1-Distil-Qwen-32B (DS-Qwen)~\cite{deepseekai2025deepseekr1incentivizingreasoningcapability}.
 All LLMs are run on a server with 4×A100 40GB GPUs.
 For DS-Qwen, we apply 8-bit quantization to reduce inference time and memory usage.
 In addition to single LLM method baseline, we compose two naive multi-LLM baselines: majority voting (counting positive labels), and mean of all LLMs' $\hat{p}^{yes}$ as the final positive probability.
+On the Uncertainty-aware SFT experiments, we investigate on two models, Mistral-7B-Instruct and Qwen2-7B-instruct, using the MIMIC-Extract dataset for the length-of-stay 3 days (LOS3) prediction task (\(y{=}1\) if LOS $\geq 3$ days, \(0\) otherwise).
+For CoT distillation, we leverage a HIPAA-Compliant Microsoft Azure GPT-o3-mini as the teacher model, and generate 300 samples on LOS-3 training set for each setting.
+This Azure GPT instances provides high-quality rationales while remaining compliant with the MIMIC-III data use agreement.